 Visit Pigeon Point Heritage Park

-If you are looking for a beach with a buzz, Pigeon Point is a place to go.
-An internationally recognised symbol of the island with soft white sand beach and the swaying coconut trees looks as pretty as a postcard.
-As well as being romantic, Pigeon Point is just steps away from the action.
-Pump up your adrenaline and enjoy some waters sports, such as kite-surfing, jet skiing or stand-up paddle boarding.
+If you are looking for a beach with a buzz in Tobago, Pigeon Point is a place to go.
+An internationally recognized symbol of the island with soft white sand beach and the swaying coconut trees looks as pretty as a postcard.
+As well as being romantic, Pigeon Point is steps away from the action.
+Pump up your adrenaline and enjoy some waters sports, such as kite-surfing, jet skiing, or stand-up paddleboarding.

 GOOD TO KNOW:

-Unsurprisingly, many holidaymakers head to Pigeon Point and for that reason the beach can get crowded in high season.
+Unsurprisingly, many holidaymakers head to Pigeon Point, and for that reason, the beach can get crowded in high season.
 The most famous beach in Tobago is located on the southwestern tip of the island, surrounded by a gorgeous lagoon and bordered by a coral reef.
 With its scenic views and relatively flat turquoise waters, it is easy to see why Pigeon Point is one of the best beaches in Tobago.
 A magical place like this can be easily accessible from the capital of Scarborough, making it an unforgettable day trip for those arriving on a cruise ship.
-Pigeon Point is also situated only a few minutes’ drive from the airport.
+Pigeon Point is also situated only a few minutes driving from the airport.

-TIP: If you are not planning to leave without souvenirs, consider buying most of the gifts here.
-Pigeon Point is the main place where you can get fridge magnets and other souvenirs.
+If you are not planning to leave without souvenirs, consider buying most of the gifts here.
+Pigeon Point is the principal place where you can get fridge magnets and other souvenirs.

-Although Pigeon Point`s beach is everything you need for a relaxing day, don`t forget to explore nearby Buccoo Reef.
-Take a glass bottom boat to the island`s largest reef departing regularly from the Pigeon Point Jetty or Store Bay.
-A protected marine park located offshore of Pigeon Point is one of the most popular tourist attractions in Tobago.
+Although Pigeon Point’s beach is everything you need for a relaxing day, don’t forget to explore nearby Buccoo Reef.
+Take a glass-bottom boat to the island’s largest reef departing regularly from the Pigeon Point Jetty or Store Bay.
+A protected marine park located offshore of Pigeon Point is certainly one of the most popular tourist attractions in Tobago.
 The more adventurous travellers can get personal with reef marine life in the warm Caribbean waters.
 It is well worth booking a tour.

 GOOD TO KNOW:

-It should be noted that Buccoo Reef has suffered a lot of damage from storms and human action.
-Despite the damage, there is still plenty to see at Buccoo reef.
+It should be noted that Buccoo Reef has suffered a lot of damage from storms and also human action.
+Despite the loss, there is still plenty to see at the Buccoo reef.

 No trip to Tobago would be complete without a visit to the world-famous Nylon Pool.
-A metre-deep offshore sandbar in the middle of the turquoise waters is a natural phenomenon.
-Jump of the boat in the middle of the Caribbean Sea and swim in a pool with waist-deep waters.
-The Nylon Pool located south of Buccoo Reef is one of the most popular attractions in Tobago.
-A natural swimming pool with palm-fringed Pigeon Point in the background is only accessible by boat.
-With such jaw-droopingly views, you will never want to leave this stunning lagoon!
+A meter-deep offshore sandbar in the middle of the turquoise waters is undoubtedly a natural phenomenon.
+Jump off the boat in the middle of the Caribbean Sea and swim in a pool with waist-deep waters.
+The Nylon Pool, located south of Buccoo Reef, is surely one of the most popular attractions in Tobago.
+A natural swimming pool with palm-fringed Pigeon Point in the background is, however, only accessible by boat.
+With such jaw-dropping views, you will never want to leave this stunning lagoon!

-The pretty crystal clear lagoon that stuns tourists and locals alike was named by Princess Margaret who said the water was as clear as her nylon stockings.
+The pretty crystal clear lagoon that stuns tourists and locals alike was named by Princess Margaret, who said the water was as clear as her nylon stockings.
 Some believe the waters of the lagoon have rejuvenating powers.
-One thing everyone can agree on is that the Nylon Pool is definitely magical.
+One thing everyone can agree on is that the Nylon Pool is certainly magical.

-TIP: Make sure you keep an eye out for the local marine life too.
-If you are lucky, you can spot stingrays.
+Make sure you keep an eye out for the local marine life too.
+If you are lucky, you can also spot stingrays.

-For more secluded experience, visit a unique place called No Man`s Land.
-A secluded beach located near the Bon Accord Lagoon is an unspoiled location for a barbecue or picnic.
-The scenic No Man`s Land surrounded by the mangroves is only accessible from the sea.
+For more secluded experience, visit a unique place called No Man’s Land.
+A secluded beach located near the Bon Accord Lagoon is a perfect location for a barbecue or picnic.
+The scenic No Man’s Land surrounded by the mangroves is only accessible from the sea.
 Those who would like to visit it need to take a boat tour that includes a stop here.